willemveerman/tf-test/README.md

 should have it's own state but don't feel you need to go as far as setting up remote state.
 As for a CIDR block for the VPC use whatever you feel like, providing it's compliant with RFC-1918 and does not overlap with the dublin network.

-1. _I have parameterised the code in such a way that you can pass in one subnet cidr per AZ and it will create each subnet in a different AZ in the region - no hard-coding of AZs is required._
+..* _I have parameterised the code in such a way that you can pass in one subnet cidr per AZ and it will create each subnet in a different AZ in the region - no hard-coding of AZs is required._

 2. The EC2 instance running Nginx went down over the weekend and we had an outage, it's been decided that we need a solution that is more resilient than just a single instance.
 Please implement a solution that you'd be confident would continue to run in the event one instance goes down.

+..* _I have implemented an ASG which will recreate the instance if it goes down, and which can tolerate the loss of up to n-1*public-subnets as specified by the user._

 3. We are looking to improve the security of our network we've decided we need a bastion server to avoid logging on directly to our servers.
 Add a bastion server, the bastion should be the only route to SSH onto any server in the